The Life of a Peasant Woman

 The Life of a Peasant Woman (Житие одной бабы, Zhitiye odnoi baby) is a short novel by Nikolai Leskov, first published in 1863's 7th and 8th issues of Biblioteka dlya chteniya magazine, under the moniker of M. Stebnitsky.
 It has never been re-issued in its author's lifetime.
 In 1924 the novel was published in Leningrad by an editor and literary historian Pyotr Bykov in a different version and under the new title, Amour in Lapotochki subtitled: "An attempt at a peasant novel.
 The new, unpublished version."
-This publication caused controversy and later its authenticity has been put to doubt.
-In the latter Soviet collections the original 1863 Leskov's text was used, all the editorial cuts and additions being mentioned in commentaries.
+This publication caused controversy and later its authenticity has been called into question.
+In the latter Soviet collections the original 1863 Leskov text was used, all the editorial cuts and additions being mentioned in commentaries.

 Synopsis

 Nastya, a quiet, shy and nice-looking peasant servant, strikes a friendship with Masha, the landlord's six-year-old daughter.
 Then disaster strikes: Nastya is to marry Grigory, an ugly half-wit with a reputation of a village idiot, the outrageous scheme being arranged between her own evil brother Kostik and his business partner Isay Prokudin, Grigory's father, desperately looking for an 'heir'.
 The marriage proves to be a tragic farce.
 For Nastya a long period of fierce mental and physical suffering follows.
 She tries to escape, gets retrieved, suffers from a mysterious mental condition people around her see as "possession" which promptly disappears as she finds herself in the home of Sila Ivanovich Krylushkin, an old man and a local herb-healer.
 Meanwhile, Grigory ventures for Ukraine to make money as a labourer, Nastya returns to Prokudin's house and slowly gets back to life, still feeling apathetic and unhappy.

 She meets Stepan, a good-looking peasant man, equally unhappy in his family life, who falls in love with her.
 She reciprocates.
 The two decide to run away, obtain false documents and head for the South aiming at Nikolayev, but get caught in Nezhin, a provincial Oryol Governorate town, and find themselves jailed.
 Nastya gives birth to a boy, who soon dies.
 As the pair is being transported back home, Stepan falls ill and lags behind, later to die of typhoid.
 Now raving mad, Nastya arrives back to the Prokudin house.
 Again Sila Krylushkin comes to help, giving the woman safe haven in his home where some of his patients are being kept.
 The house is raided by the police to investigate its owner's illegal healing practice.
 Nastya is sent to an asylum, escapes, lives in the local woods for some time, then, as the winter comes, is found frozen to death.